magic3007/notable/notes/Regex=NFA=DFA.md

 *features*:

-1. the number of state in DFA $\leq$ 2 * the number of operators in regex expression
+1. the number of state in NFA $\leq$ 2 * the number of operators in regex expression

 2. only have one starting state and one ending state